XinyiYing/MOVIE/README.md

 The version of Matlab should over Matlab 2014a to allow the function "VideoWriter()"

+"ffmpeg.exe" is required in "./tool/ffmpeg.exe".
+Download ffmpeg.exe in https://pan.baidu.com/s/1utk27rQiW5tHKSlnCajQLw   Code：lbqk
+You can also download ffmpeg in official website：https://ffmpeg.zeranoe.com/builds/

 ## Command Line Arguments:
 For reference and distorted images: